 - Drink plenty of water daily to stay hydrated and help you feel full, rather than continuous sugary drinks, cocktails, or alcohol.

-Making these healthier choices most of the time will mean that those who want to maintain their fitness and wellness goals while on vacation will return feeling and looking their best!
+Making these healthier choices most of the time will mean that those of you who want to maintain your fitness and wellness goals while on vacation will return feeling and looking your absolute best!